Bible of Love: Critical reception

 Critical reception to the album was mixed.
-It holds a 54 out of 100 on Metacritic, indicating "mixed or average reviews".
+It holds a 54 out of 100 on the review aggregation website Metacritic, indicating "mixed or average reviews".
 The Guardian stated the album "is a two-hour-plus hip-hop gospel confection that's briefly charmingly pleasant, then heartbreakingly boring.
 It has less edge than a child's balloon."
 Slant Magazine criticized the album as predictable and "surprisingly traditional".
 Allmusic stated of the album, "There's a redemptive quality to the effort, especially considering his past legal troubles, which adds heft to an otherwise head-scratching release."
 USA Today stated the album "is 32 songs of spiritual uplift, consistently enjoyable and even moving at times, with Snoop making just enough appearances to remind listeners of his involvement, and doing some soul-baring in the process."
 Vulture described the album as "surprisingly great", saying "It handles the business of melding the seemingly incompatible worlds of G-funk and gospel with respect for the mechanics of both."

 The South End praised Snoop's verses, but criticized his lack of appearances on the album, as did The Linfield Review.
 PopMatters called it an "absolutely impressive effort" and "a solid effort that's better than it has any business being."

 Response from Christian publications were more positive.
 Christian magazine Relevant praised the album for its religious message, stating it is "impressively thorough in its representation of the saving grace and expansive love of God" as well as "a tasteful blend of vintage gospel and new school Christian contemporary music".
 CCM Magazine praised the diversity of the production and called the album "surprisingly impressive."
 Christian Today called the album "an impressive and remarkable worship record in its own right."

 Snoop Dogg himself responded to negative reviews, stating "This is not a money-driven project, it's a spirit-driven project."